jrmuffun/TC-Found-Bugs/README.md

-# TC-Found-Bugs
+# Found Bugs
-A collection of bugs ive found
+A collection of interesting bugs ive found

+Head over to the wiki page to see them!